Chapter 7 Bankruptcy Attorney

 • Retirement and pensions for all public employees, county peace officers, county firefighters, and other county employees

-• Public benefits exemption:
+• Public Benefits Exemption:

 • Public assistance